Timothy Paul Jones: Sex and gender roles

 Jones holds to traditional Christian teachings regarding gender and sexuality.
 He was an early signatory of the Nashville Statement, which declares that a “homosexual or transgender self-conception” is inconsistent “with God’s holy purposes.”
-Beth Allison Barr criticized Jones on her blog and in her book The Making of Biblical Womanhood because Jones depicted the medieval abbess Hildegard of Bingen as proclaiming the truth but failed to identify Hildegard explicitly as a preacher in his book Christian History Made Easy.
+Beth Allison Barr criticized Jones on her blog and in her book The Making of Biblical Womanhood because Jones depicted the medieval abbess Hildegard of Bingen as proclaiming the truth but omitted any explicit reference to Hildegard as a preacher in his book Christian History Made Easy.

 Recognition

 Timothy Paul Jones’s books have received numerous accolades.
 Christian History Made Easy won the 2010 Christian Retailers’ Choice Award in the Christian Education category.
 The Evangelical Christian Publishers Association awarded Jones a Christian Book Award in the Bible Reference category in 2016 for his book How We Got the Bible.
 Jones and his coauthor Jamaal E. Williams received a 2024 Award of Merit from Christianity Today for In Church as It Is in Heaven.
 Publishers Weekly featured In Church as It Is in Heaven as a work that faces "the challenge of creating multiethnic congregations."

-In 2026, Jones was selected as a fellow of The Keller Center for Cultural Apologetics, a center for Christian cultural engagement founded by The Gospel Coalition in honor of Timothy Keller.
+In 2025, Jones was selected as a fellow of The Keller Center for Cultural Apologetics, a center for Christian cultural engagement founded by The Gospel Coalition in honor of Timothy Keller.
 He is also a member of the Evangelical Theological Society, and he has regularly presented papers at annual meetings.